JamesAWYao/NovabookTask/README.md

 ```bash
 $ npm run start
 ```

+Please [email me](mailto:james@jamesyao.co.uk) if you encounter any difficulty starting this service at

 Once you have run these, remember to clean up the process and docker instance!